Nine FAQs on building customer loyalty.

 Selling more to existing customers is easier and cheaper than finding and selling to new ones.
 It typically costs five times more to win a new customer than it does to get repeat business from an existing one (and in some industries, considerably more).
 Loyal customers tend to buy more, more regularly.
 And they will frequently recommend your business to others.

 The exceptions occur in businesses where repeat purchases are unlikely, for example if you are selling double glazing.
 Here, you must continually work to identify and convert new prospects.
+However, never forget that satisfied customers play a part in helping to bring in new business through recommendations and testimonials - so the loyalty of one-time customers can pay dividends in other ways.

 2. What makes customers loyal - and how can I measure it?